-Theoretically, it is said that the more tra 21 mational the leadership style in an organization, the better the OCB of employees.
-Table 10 support the theory tha 27 is proven to be positively and significantly related to OCB.
-This empirical finding is consistent with several previous studies which showed a posi 27 and significant relationship.
-The findings in this empirical study show results that align with several previous studies that show a positive and significant influence of TL on OCB (3,16,17,19-22,46,60,61,69].
+Theoretically, it is said that the more transformational the leadership style in an organization, the better the OCB of employees.
+Table 10 support the theory that TL is proven to be positively and significantly related to OCB.
+This empirical finding is consistent with several previous studies which showed a positive and significant relationship.
+The findings in this empirical study show results that align with several previous studies that show a positive and significant influence of TL on OCB [3,16,17,19-22,40,60,61,69].